nickleong20/Week3_R_Shiny/README.md

 # Week 3: R Shiny
 R Shiny allows you to create interactive web applications using the R programming language.
 It simplifies the process of building dynamic interfaces and visualizations without needing extensive web development knowledge.
 With Shiny, you can turn your R code into web apps accessed through a browser.
 It's great for sharing data-driven insights, providing options for user input, instant updates, and deployment.
 In a nutshell, Shiny helps you make your R analyses and visualizations more interactive and accessible to others.

+## How it Works
+R Shiny combines R with web technologies to create interactive web applications.
+You design the user interface and write R code for the server logic.
+When you run the application, it opens in a web browser, allowing users to interact with it.
+As they input data or make selections, the R server responds by executing code and updating the outputs in real-time.
+You can also deploy the application to share it with others.
+Overall, Shiny makes it easy to create interactive web apps that let users explore data and visualize results in an intuitive and dynamic way.

 ## Get in Touch